Conditional Visibility for Form Fields via Conditional Block

 The conditional block compares the value of the target field with the value set in the settings window.
 If it meets the operator’s requirement, the connected field will be shown (or hidden).

-To open the Conditional Block settings window, press the button with the crossed arrows icon, which is placed on the top tool panel to the left of the “Options” button.
-Also, you can press the pencil-shaped button in the Block section on the right.
+To open the Conditional Block settings window, press the button with the crossed arrows icon, which is placed on the top tool panel.
+Also, you can press the “pencil” button in the Block section on the right or hover over the blue info block in the same section and click the “+ Add new” button.

 conditional logic pop-up